ohpyupi/study.security-plus/security-basics.md

 * Custodian
   * Responsible for maintaining and protecting data based on security policies
 * Data Owner
-  * In charge of owening data assets.
+  * In charge of owning data assets.
 Typically executive roles.

 ### Types of Hackers
 * White-hat hackers